daattali/beautiful-jekyll/README.md

 ----------- | -----------
 readtime    | If you want a post to show how many minutes it will take to read it, use `readtime: true`. show-avatar | If you have an avatar configured in the `_config.yml` but you want to turn it off on a specific page, use `show-avatar: false`. thumbnail-img | For blog posts, if you want to add a thumbnail that'll show up next to the post's excerpt in the feed, use `thumbnail-img: /path/to/image`.
-You can use `thumbnail-img: ""` to disable a thumbnail. share-img   | If you want to specify an image to use when sharing the page on Facebook or Twitter, then provide the image's path or full URL here. social-share | By default, every blog post has buttons to share the page on social media.
+If no thumbnail is provided, then `cover-img` will be used as the thumbnail.
+You can use `thumbnail-img: ""` to disable a thumbnail. share-img   | The image to use when sharing the page to social media.
+If not provided, then `cover-img` or `thumbnail-img` will be used. social-share | By default, every blog post has buttons to share the page on social media.
 If you want to turn this feature off, use `social-share: false`. nav-short   | By default, the navigation bar gets shorter after scrolling down the page.
 If you want the navigation bar to always be short on a certain page, use `nav-short: true` gh-repo   | If you want to show GitHub buttons at the top of a post, this sets the GitHub repo name (eg. `daattali/beautiful-jekyll`).
 You must also use the `gh-badge` parameter to specify what buttons to show.